The Honda XL700V

 Ride Location

-skies and hardly a breath of wind, we headed over Sir Lowries
+blue skies and hardly a breath of wind, we headed over

-Pass and through Grabouw to the Majestic Theewaterskloof region.
+Sir Lowries Pass and through Grabouw to the Majestic Theewaterskloof

-up the Franschhoek Pass for a few twisties on the tarmac.
+popping up the Franschhoek Pass for a few twisties on

-gravel roads of Van Der Stel's Pass towards Botriver and along
+the gravel roads of Van Der Stel's Pass towards Botriver

-nice gravel road called Highlands Road, which takes you through
+is a nice gravel road called Highlands Road, which takes

-the farm lands via a series of winding forest roads and joins
+you through the farm lands via a series of winding forest

 worth stopping at the famous Peregrine Farm Stall for